ethereum-optimism/superchain-registry/CONTRIBUTING.md

 Once the PR is opened, the same automated checks from Step 4 will then run on your PR, and your PR will be reviewed in due course.
 Once these checks pass the PR will be merged.

 ## Adding a superchain target
+A superchain target defines a set of layer 2 chains which share a `SuperchainConfig` contract deployment on layer 1.
+It is usually named after the layer 1 chain, possibly with an extra identifier to distinguish devnets.

 > **Note**
+> Example: `sepolia` and `sepolia-dev-0` are distinct superchain targets, although they are on the same layer 1 chain.

+A new Superchain Target can be added by creating a new superchain config directory, with a `superchain.yaml` config file.

+> **Note**
 > This is an infrequent operation and unecessary if you are just looking to add a chain to an existing superchain.

-A new Superchain Target can be added by creating a new superchain config directory, with a `superchain.yaml` config file.
 Here's an example:

 ```bash
 cd superchain-registry